 Interested in learning more about data and matching gifts?
 Check out these resources:

-- Matching Gift Letters: If you aren’t sure about how to notify donors about matching gift opportunities, this is a great place to start.
+- Sample Matching Gift Letter Templates.
+If you aren’t sure about how to notify donors about matching gift opportunities, this is a great place to start.
 This resource offers letter templates to get you started with capitalizing on matching gift opportunities.

-- Matching Gifts for Higher Education: 7 Actionable Tips: Matching gift programs may seem tricky to navigate as a higher education institution.
+- How to Win With Matching Gifts And Higher Education: A Guide.
+Matching gift programs may seem tricky to navigate as a higher education institution.
 This guide delivers seven great tips to ensure success.

 - How to Advocate for a Matching Gift Program to Your Employer.
 Do you have supporters who are looking to encourage their employers to start a matching gift program?
 Share this resource with them so you can work together to earn more for your cause.